ssl-hep/ServiceX_frontend/docs/examples.rst

 and a list of URLs or local file paths as a value.

 Further documentation as to its use and arguments can be found in :py:func:`~servicex.deliver`.
-You can control which ServiceX instance to use, whether to use the local cache, how the progress bars are displayed, and more via arguments to this function.
+You can control which ServiceX instance to use, whether to use the local cache, where that local cache is located, how the progress bars are displayed, and more via arguments to this function.

 How to Use YAML Specification